LG refrigerator water dispenser not working - Simple Solutions

 LG support

-LG offers live chat support on their website, available 24/7.
+LG live chat support on their website, available 24/7.

 LG’s customer support phone lines are available Monday to Sunday, 8AM to 9PM ET.